 "Paternalism" a way of describing the behavior of adults when they act like benevolent but intrusive fathers toward other adults.
-When people act in paternalistic ways, they let their good- hearted desire to help push them into taking charge of other people's programs and projects.
+When people act in paternalistic ways, it means they are letting let their good-hearted desire to help push them into taking charge of other people's programs and projects.

 Those well-intentioned acts of overriding the decisions of other people and doing things for people which those people might prefer doing for themselves happen even in relationships in the global church.
 Even when the objects of paternalistic acts understand that the outsiders really believe they are helping, the parent-like interference is annoying.
 Sadly, paternalistic attempts at helping can wind up hurting the very people who have become objects of heavy-handed kindness.